EverestWorks/EverTerm/README.md

 ======================================

-To compile to executable(s):
-Requirements:
+To compile, you need:
-Windows 10 with Python in the system PATH,
+Windows 10 with Python in the PATH,
 Brain,
 Hands,
 CMD.exe